-MasterMath presents free math courses online for grades six through eight as well as for Algebra 1.
+MasterMath presents free online math courses: 6th Grade Math, 7th Grade Math, 8th Grade Math, and Algebra 1.
 Courses are taught lesson by lesson in a logical sequence.
 However, the program allows students to access all lessons from all four levels at any time.
-So it is easy to also use these lessons selectively as supplements or for review.
+This makes it easy to also use these lessons selectively as supplements or for review.

-A video lesson presents the concept for each lesson.
-Students then complete one or two printable worksheets for each lesson.
+A video presents the concept for each lesson.
+Students then complete one or two printable worksheets.
 Printable answer keys are provided.
-There are generally only a few problems per worksheet, but some of these will take some time to complete since problems are often complex, requiring multiple steps.
+There are generally only a few problems per worksheet, but some of these will take some time to complete since the problems are often complex and require multiple steps.

-Registering for the courses (free) gives students access to online quizzes for each lesson.
+Registering for the courses is free and gives students access to online quizzes for each lesson.
 Quiz scores are tracked by the program.
 Each course also has printable quarterly assessments and final exams with answer keys.
 The printable exams are completed offline and are to be taken without reference to a textbook or online lessons.

 MasterMath is one of the most user-friendly sites for math courses I’ve ever seen.
 The lessons can all be accessed from a single page.
 And on each lesson page, you have immediate access to all lesson components.

 While parents need to grade student worksheets and assessments, the online quizzes give students immediate feedback.
 If students miss a problem, they are given brief notes about their error.
-Quizzes test students on cumulative knowledge rather than just the lesson material.
+These quizzes test students on cumulative knowledge rather than just one lesson's material.

-MasterMath might be used as a supplement alongside another math course.
+MasterMath might also be used as a supplement alongside another math course.
 (For example, I think MasterMath should be a fantastic resource to use alongside the Life of Fred math series.)
 MasterMath's lesson menus for each course make It easy to determine which lessons cover specific topics if you are trying to match up to another course.
-MasterMath can also work as your primary math courses for grades six through nine.
-However, you need to use all of the lesson components and supplement with additional material to provide enough hours of math instruction.
-Lisle recommends IXL Math as a complement to his program.
-IXL Math works, but I think Life of Fred makes a better complement.

-I’m surprised that MasterMath is not more well-known since this is a fantastic resource.
+I’m surprised that MasterMath is not more well known since this is a fantastic resource.
 The courses might be compared to those from Khan Academy, but I think MasterMath lessons are easier to understand.
 I would love feedback from those who use it since my biggest concern is whether or not the material is too advanced or moves too quickly for students.
 (Please use my contact form to let me know about your experience with it.)

-Lessons are free, but you might consider donating to the site if you find them beneficial.
+MasterMath lessons are free, but you might consider donating to the site if you find the lessons beneficial.

 My 13 year old has done all of the courses and just completed Algebra I. My son is in public school and takes gifted middle-school math courses.
 Master Math is a far better curriculum, and the sequencing is more logical than the gifted math courses.
 It is not too advanced or difficult to follow.
 Each lesson can be done in a day with gifted students or spread out over three days for average students.
 Lessons for grades 6-8 are truly exceptional.
 However, the last quarter of Algebra I (when the course gets into quadratic math) is too fast-paced and advanced for any student.